code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_4splitPhysicalDomainsNS.rst

 		<computationControl CFL="0.8"/>
 	</computationParam>

 To solve this flow we use the model *Euler* with air considered as ideal gas.
-Thus, the *modelV4.xml* file is:
+Thus, the *model.xml* file is:

 .. code-block:: xml